TOP / ABOUT US

 The Nihon Kobudou Shinkokai board members

-The Executive DirectorUsami Yuji (Sōsuishi ryū Kogusoku Koshinomawari Kumiuchi)
+The Executive DirectorUsami Yuji (in charge of Cash Auditor / Secretariat) (Sōsuishi ryū Kogusoku Koshinomawari Kumiuchi, Shinkage ryū Jūjutsu)

 Ogawa Takeshi (Shindō Munen ryū Kenjutsu, Musō Shinden ryū Battōjutsu)

-Kondo Katsuyuki (in cha rge of examination) (Daito ryū Aiki Jūjutsu)
+Kondo Masayuki (in charge of the 90th-anniversary commemoration committee chairperson) (Daito ryū Aiki Jūjutsu)

-The Cash Auditor DirectorNemoto Kenichi (Muhi Muteki ryū Jōjutsu Igaryūha Katsu Shin ryū Jūjutsu)
+The Treasurer DirectorNemoto Kenichi (Muhi Muteki ryū Jōjutsu / Igaryūha Katsu Shin ryū Jūjutsu)

 The CouncilorIizasa Yasusada (Tenshinshō den Katori Shintō ryū Hyōhō)